Introduction to Integration

 We wrote the answer as x2 but why + C ?

-It is the "Constant of Integration", and is there because of all the functions whose derivative is 2x:
+It is the "Constant of Integration".
+It is there because of all the functions whose derivative is 2x:

 The derivative of a constant is zero, so when we reverse the operation (to find the integral) there could have been a constant of any value.